SwethaMuralidharan/Foogle/README.md

 The user clicks the sign-up button then a pop-up window will appear and will prompt the user to create a user name and a password.
 The credentials will be saved in the database.

 A login button will be located next to the sign-up button in the home page.
 When the user clicks the login button a pop-up window will appear and will prompt the user to key in a user name and a password.
 If the correct username/password is entered the user can perform all crud operations on the Foogle site.

+Three different users to sign up :

+One for professionals to post reviews.
+One for users to view the list of restaurants with maximum number of reviews at the top.
+(They cannot review anymore).
+One for restaurant owners to give only them the privilege to add new restaurant to foogle.(They cannot review anymore).